projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

--  On registration, the client requests a fresh ID, registers a handler, adds the I/O range (or PCI BDF) to be emulated by this client, and finally attaches it to VHM which creates the kicks off for a new kernel thread.
+-  On registration, the client requests a fresh ID, registers a handler, adds the I/O range (or PCI BDF) to be emulated by this client, and finally attaches it to VHM that kicks off a new kernel thread.

 -  The kernel thread waits for any I/O request to be handled.
 When a pending I/O request is assigned to the client by VHM, the kernel